Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Experiment

 \subsection{Participants}

 We recruited 44 participants, all students of Yale-NUS College.
+Approval for research on human subjects was obtained from the Yale-NUS Undergraduate Research Ethics Committee (case ID RI-00000620).
 Out of the total sample, 20 participants were female, 22 were male, and 2 preferred not to answer.
 The mean age of the participants was 20.0, and all participants were between 18 and 24 years of age.
-Because the experiment required participants to distinguish between map regions filled with different colors, we used the Ishihara color perception test to ensure that the participants were not color blind.
-All participants were able to identify the correct numbers on the Ishihara test plates.
-Thus, we believe that none of the participants were color blind.
+The experiment required participants to distinguish between map regions filled with different colors; thus, we used the Ishihara color perception test to ensure that the participants were not color blind.
+Because all participants were able to identify the correct numbers on the Ishihara test plates, we believe that none of the participants was color blind.
+Consequently, the results of all participants were included in our analysis.

 Before participants started working on any cartogram task, we asked them to assess their familiarity with maps and cartograms on a 5-point Likert scale (1=``Not familiar at all'' and 5=``Extremely familiar'').
 The mean rating was 3.0 for familiarity with maps in general and 1.9 for cartograms.
 The low familiarity with cartograms is likely to be representative of most casual cartogram users.